 - Read receipts (i.e. has someone read this email) are to be turned on only in cases of medical emergency.

-- You have to get consent to post a conversation with a friend on social media.
+- You have to get consent to post a quoted conversation with a friend on social media.

 - Don’t pelt your friends with text messages.
 If someone is texting you too much, just tell them your cadence, “I don’t text when I’m busy during the day at work”

-- Tipping rules – Most of the comments in that article agree.
-New York, San Francisco, and other large tourist cities have guaranteed service work pay now and tips are actually LESS needed than before.
+- Most of the comments at the bottom of that article disagree with her statements entirely – as do I. New York, San Francisco, and other large tourist cities have guaranteed service work pay now and tips are actually LESS needed than before.
 Rising minimum wage laws in many of these cities also negates this need.
-When Zuni in San Francisco went to a no-tip model, the workers revolted and many left – because they made far more from the untaxed tips – so this tells you how much money these servers were making.
+But don’t take my word for it – many restaurants and bars tried removing tipping and went with fixed surcharges/living wage raises.
+They almost universally failed.
+Not because people wouldn’t pay, but because the workers quit.
+When Zuni in San Francisco went to a no-tip model, the workers revolted and many left because they made far more from the untaxed tips.
+This tells you how much money these servers were making.
 Much of it completely untaxed if unreported.